 By Rebecca Honig, M.S.Ed. and Françoise Lartigue, M.S.Ed., ParentPowered

-This article offers shareable resources to build strong family engagement during back-to-school season.
+This article offers shareable resources to build strong family engagement in early childhood and elementary school during back-to-school season.
 For support with middle school family engagement, please read this article.

 “It’s back to school time!”
 If you are like me, reading that phrase may have given you a jolt of anxiety.
 And if you are like me, that anxiety may feel a little EXTRA this year.